 Avoiding segregation through aggregate gradation and by increasing the amount of fines is possible, but it must be done carefully to preserve the SCC properties.
 A well graded aggregate distribution minimizes cement paste content as well as minimizes admixture dosage.

 Variations in the aggregate gradation from batch to batch can also cause consistency problems.
-VMA’s help even variations in aggregate gradations and can account for moderate variations in moisture content.
-A more robust mix is ultimately created with an enhanced capacity to absorb fluctuations in aggregate gradations and moisture contents.
+VMA’s (viscosity modifying admixtures) help even out variations in aggregate gradations and can account for moderate variations in moisture content.
+A more robust mix is ultimately created, with an enhanced capacity to absorb fluctuations in aggregate gradations and moisture contents.